 Please note that data for school districts are available from the National Center for Education Statistics' School District Demographics System.

 Numeric Data Resources lists and describes many sources and resources for data and statistics on many topics.
 Some of the information you may find through this site is ready for use in a paper or report.
 Other information may come in the form of electronic files that can or must be analyzed using a statistical software package such as SAS, Stata or SPSS.
-All of these are available in the Geographic and Statistical Information Center on the third floor of Bird Library.
 The web sites listed here are only a small fraction of what is available and are presented as a starting point for your search.
 We highly recommend using the Google CSE to the left to find the most up-to-date information.
 If you cannot find what you need, please contact the Data Librarian for help.

 Looking for GIS data?
 Check out the Maps and GIS Resources page.